Wozniacki makes strong start in Rome

-Caroline Wozniacki proved clinical at the key moments as she got her Internazionali d'Italia campaign under way with a straight-sets win over Alison Van Uytvanck.

-Wozniacki - who could return to the top of the world rankings if Simona Halep fails to make the last eight in Rome - triumphed 6-1 6-4 on Wednesday, having been handed a bye in round one.
+Wozniacki - who could return to the top of the world rankings if Simona Halep fails to make the last eight in Rome - triumphed 6-1 6-4 on Thursday (AEST), having been handed a bye in round one.

 The Dane certainly did not have things all her own way, but Van Uytvanck was ultimately punished for taking just two of the nine break points that came her way, as Wozniacki converted five out of nine to set up a meeting with Anastasija Sevastova.